Why AI Code Assistants Waste Your Context Window — and How RAG Fixes It

 Dense retrieval converts both the query and each stored chunk into a numeric vector (an embedding), then finds chunks whose vectors are closest to the query vector by cosine similarity.
 This approach is powerful because it can match meaning even when the exact words differ.
 A query like "how do we handle rate limit errors?" will surface functions named throttle_on_429 or backoff_retry — code that addresses the same concern using completely different identifiers.

 The embedding model used matters a great deal for code.
 General-purpose text embedding models (trained primarily on natural-language text) perform poorly on code because their training data underrepresents the structural and syntactic conventions of programming languages.
-Code-specialized embedding models — such as voyage-code-3 or OpenAI's text-embedding-3-large trained with code data — produce substantially better representations for function bodies, type signatures, and API calls.
+Code-specialized models like voyage-code-3 — purpose-built for code retrieval — produce substantially better representations for function bodies, type signatures, and API calls than general models like text-embedding-3-large, which is a strong general-purpose embedding model but wasn't specifically designed around code.

 BM25 is a classical information retrieval algorithm that scores documents by how well they match the exact terms in a query.
 It does not understand meaning; it counts words.
 But for code, exact keyword matching is often exactly what you want.